cloudposse/terraform-aws-components/modules/spacelift/README.md

 # Spacelift

-These components are responsible for setting up Spacelift and includes three components: `spacelift/admin-stack`, `spacelift/spaces`, and `spacelift/worker-pool`.
+These components are responsible for setting up Spacelift and include three components: `spacelift/admin-stack`, `spacelift/spaces`, and `spacelift/worker-pool`.

 Spacelift is a specialized, Terraform-compatible continuous integration and deployment (CI/CD) platform for infrastructure-as-code.
 It's designed and implemented by long-time DevOps practitioners based on previous experience with large-scale installations - dozens of teams, hundreds of engineers and tens of thousands of cloud resources.